 - You’re going to need about 34,000 TUs for patios between 2,000 and 2,500 square feet.

-Top Tabletop Patio Heater For This Fall
+Top Tabletop Patio Heater For Your Patio

 The attractive design of this 9,500 BTU Propane Table top Patio Heater from AZ Patio Heaters is a very stylish addition to your outdoor space as well as a very functional heater.
 The stainless steel heater incorporates a thermocouple anti-tilt device for added safety in case it tips over.